henry-luo/mark/docs/mark-model.md

   - `type_name`: a string.
 It must not start with '{'.
   - `properties`: a JSON object containing name-value pairs.
 Numeric property keys are ignored.
   - `contents`: an array of content objects.
 Null values are skipped, primitive values are converted into strings, arrays will be flattened, and consecutive strings will be merged into one.
-  - `parent`: ~~for constructing a hierarchical DOM.
-If you intent to navigate the result data model using CSS selector, then you should supply this parameter.~~ You no longer need to pass this around.

 The constructed Mark object is just a simple POJO.
 So basically: